muxinc/mux-ruby/docs/MetricsApi.md

   filters: ['inner_example'], # Array<String> | Filter key:value pairs.
 Must be provided as an array query string parameter (e.g. filters[]=operating_system:windows&filters[]=country:US).
 Possible filter names are the same as returned by the List Filters endpoint.
   measurement: '95th', # String | Measurement for the provided metric.
 If omitted, the default for the metric will be used.
   order_direction: 'asc', # String | Sort order.
   group_by: 'hour' # String | Time granularity to group results by.
-If this value is omitted, a default granularity is chosen based on the supplied timeframe.
+If this value is omitted, a default granularity is chosen based on the timeframe.
+For timeframes of 6 hours or less, the default granularity is `ten_minutes`.
+Between 6 hours and 15 hours inclusive, the default granularity is `hour`.
+The granularity of timeframes that exceed 15 hours is `day`.
+This default behaviour is subject to change; it is strongly suggested that you explicitly specify the granularity.
 }

 begin